Reflecting on the OECD Irish Research

 • Artificial intelligence (AI) and learning analytics

-Schools that participated in the Schools Excellence Fund Digital initiative were engaged in many of the above activities, apart from AI as it had not arrived in schools in 2018.
-Many schools continue to engage in these activities today and the report dedicates a chapter to each area and they can be read as stand alone chapters.
+For example many of the schools that participated in the Schools Excellence Fund Digital initiative were engaged in the above activities, apart from AI,, as it had not arrived in schools in 2018.
+The report dedicates a chapter to each of these 5 areas, and each chapter is presented as a stand alone chapter and they can help schools to reflect on how they currently use these approaches.

-For each area I will share the relevant table in the report, as it provides a high level summary for schools engaged in these activities, and if you want more, you can delve into the relevant chapter.
+For each area I will share a relevant table in the report, that provides a high level summary for schools engaged in these activities, and if you want more, you can delve deeper into the relevant chapter. in these activities, and if you want more, you can delve into the relevant chapter.

 Screenshot of programming and robotics table